Zaid-Ajaj/the-elmish-book/chapters/fable/node-packages.md

 # Node.js Packages

 Understanding the hybrid nature of Fable is vital to being productive with Fable projects and realizing their full potential.
-In every typical Fable project or repository (however you like to call it), you are at least with *types* of projects:
+In every typical Fable project or repository (however you like to call it), you are working at least with two *types* of projects:

  - A F# project
  - A Node.js project